danilovsergei/network-dispatcher/README.md

 `port=4445` is local port to establish the ssh tunnel to the NAS.
 It's hardcoded in `cifs_ssh_tunnel.sh`

 ### Understanding ssh tunnel options
-This config implements ssh tunnel to the local cifs share to make it securely accessible through internet
+This config implements ssh tunnel to the local cifs share to make it securely accessible through internet.\
+See the `cifs_ssh_tunnel.sh` how its implemented.

 * `SSH_PORT` - port on external hostname to forward your ssh server local port.
 Local 22-> `SSH_PORT` port forwarding rule must be configured on the router to make it work
 * `SSH_USER` - user to login to your ssh server
 * `SSH_HOST` - your external hostname, I use dynamic DNS provider to get my hostname